Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Proof of the main results

-in both the weak and strong regime (as long as $\epsilon_N \ge \delta_N$).
+in both the weak and strong regime (as long as $\epsilon(N) \ge \delta_N$).
 Moreover, the condition~\eqref{domination} guarantees that for all $\u\in \R^q$,

-Hence, if $\gamma^2q< 2$, formula~\eqref{moments_limit} follows directly from \eqref{assumption_3} and the dominated convergence theorem. \\
+Hence, if $\gamma^2q< 2$, formula~\eqref{moments_limit} follows directly from \eqref{Fubini}--\eqref{assumption_3} and the dominated convergence theorem. \\

-Note that in the context of theorem~\ref{thm:L^2_phase} we did not require that the fields $X_{N,\epsilon}$, $X_{N+1,\epsilon}, \dots$ are defined on the same probability space.
-However, if we have such a good coupling like for the sine process, then we can upgrade the topology of convergence in theorem~\ref{thm:L^2_phase} by using the following result instead of lemma~\ref{thm:weak_cvg}
+Note that in the context of Theorem~\ref{thm:L^2_phase} we did not require that the fields $X_{N,\epsilon}$, $X_{N+1,\epsilon}, \dots$ are defined on the same probability space.
+However, if such a coupling is available, as in the case of the sine process, then we can upgrade the topology of convergence in Theorem~\ref{thm:L^2_phase} by replacing Lemma~\ref{thm:weak_cvg} by the following result.